-- a. your child shows interest in an activity or enjoys interactions with you (you may have to watch your child for a few days to make a list of such moments), - b. you have time to spend with your child, and you're not in a rush to move on to do something else, and - c. you can minimise distractions and interruptions, such as letting the family know not to disturb you during these moments.
+- a. your child shows interest in an activity or enjoys interactions with you - b. you have time to spend with your child, and you are not in a rush to move on to do something else, and - c. you can minimise distractions and interruptions, such as letting the family know not to disturb you during these moments.